PSYCHO-ROOT/RED-TEAMING/RED.md

 * Identifying paths to predetermined objectives (e.g. a finance database) using privileged credentials to achieve those objectives.

 * Exfiltration of data from the target network to demonstrate the ways an attacker could remove sensitive information.
+## Red teaming benefits
+At the broadest level, the value of red teaming is that it provides a comprehensive picture of cybersecurity within your organization.
+Red teams should be as creative and resourceful as real-life malicious actors who will inevitably probe and test every square inch of the potential attack surface.

+The assessment doesn’t conclude after initial vulnerabilities are discovered and exposed, however.
+The exercise will extend towards re-testing, lateral movement, and remediation phases that will test just about every aspect of your cybersecurity strategy.
+You’ll be able to completely assess your capability to detect, remediate and prevent targeted attacks.
+In fact, the real work typically begins after a red team intrusion, when you’ll perform forensic analysis of the attack and formulate ways to mitigate vulnerabilities.
+## Red teaming vs. penetration testing
+Though pen testing is important, it is only one part of what a red team does.
+Red team operations have broader objectives than pen testers, whose goal is often just to get access to a network.

+Red team exercises are designed to emulate a more real-world advanced persistent threat (APT) scenario and result in reviewing defensive strategies and detailed risk analysis.
+Penetration testing is only a small part of red teaming.
+Red teaming includes evasion and persistence, privilege escalation, and exfiltration, whereas penetration testing exercises only the first part of the cyber kill chain.
+#### Time box
+This is the time frame in which each activity is conducted.
+For pen testing, the time box is extremely narrow – typically less than one day.
+For red teaming, the time box can be extended over multiple days, weeks, and even months.
+#### Tooling
+Pen testing and red teaming also employ different tools and technologies.
+Employees will typically conduct a pen test using commercially available software.
+Red teams are encouraged to use any tool, trick, or tactic in their arsenal and think creatively while attempting to breach systems.
+#### Awareness
+This is one of the most distinct differences between Pen Testing and red teaming.
+With Pen Testing, most of your employees are aware of what’s taking place.
+But red teaming exercises require that your organization is completely unaware to get a real picture of your cyber defenses.
+#### Vulnerabilities
+Which vulnerabilities are attacked will also differ.
+In pen testing, known vulnerabilities are specified and targeted to see how well-defended they are.
+Red teams won't just exploit a single vulnerability, however.
+They’ll also seek out new ones in your network and attempt to move laterally.
+#### Targeting
+When conducting penetration testing, your test target vulnerabilities will be narrow and pre-defined.
+You’ll target a specific firewall or password system, for instance.
+Red team targets are more fluid, ranging across multiple domains and networks.
+#### Testing
+Penetration testing involves testing each system independently, one at a time, and is a much more siloed approach than red teaming.
+When implementing red teaming, all your systems are targeted simultaneously throughout the time box, giving you a better idea of your plan of defense and response to a real hack.